-But I thought the time had come to try again; before finishing TSD or scaling the heights—descending into the depths?—of 2666, it seemed like a good idea to get back in gently with Bolaño’s short masterpiece.
-This paragraph-long monologue of the dying right-wing priest/poet/critic is not only an indictment out of his own mouth of clerical fascism but also a examination of literature’s essential complicity with authority and terror.
+But I thought the time had come to try again; before finishing The Savage Detectives or descending into the depths of 2666, it seemed like a good idea to get back in gently with Bolaño’s short masterpiece.
+This paragraph-long monologue of a dying right-wing priest/poet/critic is not only an indictment out of his own mouth of a clerical fascist but is also a examination of literature’s essential complicity with authority and terror.

-Again and again, the atmosphere.
-Bolaño can create the most uncanny effects—the shadows of the hurrying citizens on the cafe wall, the various visions of the wizened youth, the whole long account of church falconry in Europe, the climactic account of the literary “evenings” where everything feels slightly wrong (and we soon find out why).
+It is a novella of admirable atmosphere.
+Bolaño can create the most uncanny effects—the shadows of the hurrying citizens on a cafe wall, the narrator’s various visions of a wizened youth, the priest’s whole long account of church falconry in Europe, the climactic story of the literary “evenings” where everything feels slightly wrong (and we soon find out why).

-The suggestions of double-meaning also moved me: the falcon, for instance, as unforgettable symbol of the church’s predation, its death-dealing protection of its moribund authority.
-The pigeon-shit, then, the “storm of shit” that descends, might evoke Bolaño’s ideal for literature: everything excluded and outcast but also natural and necessary, the revolution of the wretched that frees the earth from decrepit and murderous structures.
-Or maybe I’m wrong about that.
+Bolaño’s suggestions of double-meaning also moved me: the falcon, for instance, is an unforgettable symbol of the church’s predation, its death-dealing protection of its moribund authority.
+The pigeon-shit, by contrast, the “storm of shit” that descends at the novella’s conclusion, evokes Bolaño’s ideal for literature: everything excluded and outcast but also natural and necessary, the revolution of the wretched that frees the earth from decrepit and murderous structures.

-The one-paragraph trick.
-Seems like a surface effect borrowed maybe from Bernhard, but not an organic part of the novel’s meaning or even feeling.
+On the other hand, Bolaño’s one-paragraph trick seems like a mere surface gimmick borrowed, perhaps, from Bernhard, but not an organic part of the novel’s meaning or feeling.
 The priest’s monologue is certainly without the hypnotic ranting repetitive quality of Bernhard’s texts.
-In fact, there are lengthy passages of perfectly conventional narration/description/dialogue, some of which wouldn’t be out of place in a genre thriller (“A shiver ran down my spine,” etc.), and I uncharitably wonder if the no-paragraph-break device is just there to class them up.
+In fact, there are lengthy passages of perfectly conventional narration, description, and dialogue that wouldn’t be out of place in a genre thriller (“A shiver ran down my spine,” etc.), and I uncharitably wonder if the no-paragraph-break device is just there to class them up.